MobCat/Windows-95-Product-Key-Check/README.md

 The decompile of the OEM key check function<br>
 https://gist.github.com/nezza/a25bee13f25a1733a4c7a1d3d1cf5882<br>

 In conclusion, thank you for coming to my long ted talk about checking windows 95 keys.
-I don't think the real windows 95 key has been fully cracked open yet as all the legit ones seem to only return a very specific "keytype" range and our generated ones just return whatever but for now what we have works with the legit win 95 install and matches what we can gleam from the decompile soo this was a fun ride but, I really have to get back to my day job now....
-That I got distracted from like 7 hours ago.
+I don't think the real windows 95 key has been fully cracked open yet as all the legit ones seem to only return a very specific "key weight" range and our generated ones just return whatever but for now what we have works with the legit win 95 install and matches what we can gleam from the decompile soo this was a fun ride but, I really have to get back to my day job now....
+That I got distracted from like 2 days.